cloudalchemy/ansible-process_exporter/README.md

 ## Requirements

 - Ansible >= 2.7 (It might work on previous versions, but we cannot guarantee it)
+- GNU Tar (If you are using macOS, install it using `brew install gnu-tar`)

 ## Role Variables